sn-goat/data_creii/README.md

 1. **Install the necessary libraries**: Ex: Execute `pip install playwright` to install Playwright.
 2. **Run the script**: Execute `python3 data_collector_main.py` to start collecting data or `python3 data_predictions_main.py` to see trends and predict data.
+3. **You can also automate data collection using a crontab file on a Mac.**

 ## Features